Appearance Matters 8 training workshops

 Our training workshops will give delegates the opportunity to learn from experts in the field in an interactive and small group setting.

-Spaces are limited for each workshop, so please register early (registration will open soon).
+Spaces are limited for each workshop, so please register early.
 Workshops are charged in addition to conference registration fees at a rate of £40 per workshop.

 Amanda Bates (Patient Experience and Public Involvement

 with a lived experience in research and clinical

 Involving those with lived experience (‘experts by experience’) is generally considered to be good practice in research and clinical practice and is often a pre-requisite to research funding.
 However, the benefits and importance of involving lay people (also called Patient and Public Involvement (PPI)) can sometimes be misunderstood, leading to tokenism and dissatisfaction for all concerned.
 Levels of engagement and involvement in both research and clinical practice will be explained in this interactive workshop, alongside what is meant by co-production.
 The barriers and enablers of PPI will be explored, as will practical ideas of how to successfully engage with lay people, including those whose voices are seldom heard.
 Finally, evaluating the impact of PPI will be considered.